rancher/docs/content/rke/latest/en/example-yamls/_index.md

       # Optionally define additional volume binds to a service
       extra_binds:
         - "/usr/libexec/kubernetes/kubelet-plugins:/usr/libexec/kubernetes/kubelet-plugins"
-    scheduler:
-      extra_args:
-        # Set the level of log output to debug-level
-        v: 4
-    kubeproxy:
-      extra_args:
-        # Set the level of log output to debug-level
-        v: 4

 # Currently, only authentication strategy supported is x509.
-# You can optionally create additional SANs (hostnames or IPs) to add to
+# You can optionally create additional SANs (hostnames or IPs) to
-#  the API server PKI certificate.
+# add to the API server PKI certificate.
-# This is useful if you want to use a load balancer for the control plane servers.
+# This is useful if you want to use a load balancer for the
+# control plane servers.
 authentication:
     strategy: x509
     sans: